Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/3-GPU-and-Shaders.md

 ### Writing Shaders

+Shaders can be written in different languages, depending which graphics API you are using, but in **WebGL** we write shaders in a language called **GLSL**.

-Shaders are written in GLSL (OpenGL Shading Language), a language similar to C.
+GLSL stands for **OpenGL shading language**, and is a language similar to C. Don't worry we will have a full length chapter on shaders and GLSL.
-Even if you’re not familiar with C, the syntax is simple enough to grasp quickly.

-For WebGL (JavaScript), shaders are written as **JavaScript strings** that are passed to the WebGL API.

-We’ll cover shaders in much more detail in later chapters, so don’t worry if it seems confusing now. : )

 ---
 <sup>1</sup> This is an overly simplified definition of GPU.